 Since the fish will interfere with the life cycle of other aquatic organisms around them, certain restrictions apply as to where they can be used.
 In general, they cannot be placed in an area, such as rivers, creeks, ditches, and lakes, where they will interfere with any Indiana game fish.

-If you are interested in acquiring “mosquitofish” for your backyard pond, contact the Vector Control and Environmental Services Division.
+If you are interested in acquiring “mosquitofish” for your backyard pond, contact the Vector Control & Healthy Homes Program.

-As part of its mosquito control program, we also trap and test adult mosquitoes for disease.
-When trapped adult mosquitoes are identified carrying a mosquito-borne virus such as Eastern Equine Encephalitis or St Louis Encephalitis, the department may respond by spraying a half-mile radius area around the traps with an EPA-approved adulticide to reduce the numbers of mosquitoes that could be carrying the virus.
+As part of the mosquito control program, employees also trap and test adult mosquitoes for disease.
+When trapped adult mosquitoes are identified carrying a mosquito-borne virus such as Eastern Equine Encephalitis or St Louis Encephalitis, the program may respond by spraying a half-mile radius area around the traps with an EPA-approved adulticide to reduce the numbers of mosquitoes that could be carrying the virus.
 The spraying occurs at night, when the temperature is above 55° F, and the wind speed is between 1 to 10 miles per hour.

 - AquaAnvil Label & SDS